Katie Holmes’s Double Denim Outfit Is Splattered with Paint

 Her dark-wash jeans had blue paint splatters on the sides, which made them look a lot like her black paint-splattered jeans from last week.
 Maybe this means we can expect a Holmes to debut a work of art sometime soon.

-The Dawson's Creek alum paired the statement jeans with a light denim shirt (similar here) and pearls, because what better way to accentuate splattered denim than with uber-classic closet staples?
+The Dawson's Creek alum paired the statement jeans with a light denim shirt (similar here), a Tod's bag, and pearls, because what better way to accentuate splattered denim than with uber-classic closet staples?

 VIDEO: Katie Holmes and Jamie Foxx Seen Boarding Private Jet Out of Paris